nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 ![Examples of good and bad overviews for a given term](assets/overview-tokens-definitions@2x.png)

 It’s likewise recommended to expose guidelines, results, tips etc. upfront, for immediate actionability.
-Supporting data, rationales, technical details etc. can be printed afterwards or progressively disclosed.
+Supporting data, rationale, technical details etc. can be printed afterwards or progressively disclosed.

 ![Guidance is exposed upfront since its the most important element.
 Details are available through progressive disclosure.](assets/local-overview-libraries-best-practices@2x.png)